mattkatz/Orbital-Feed-Reader/README.md

 * Support keyboard shortcuts
 * Infinite Scroll
 * Autofeed Discovery
+* Let you mark feeds as Private
+* Tag/Categorize feeds

 That's a lot of work to do.
 I'm going to take a stab at it, but I'd love your help.
 Let's make wordpress even better.